A Phase II trial of Higher RadiOtherapy Dose In The Eradication of early rectal cancer

 His oncology training took place at the Christie Hospital Manchester where he gained his Fellowship of the Royal College of Radiologists in 1994 and at Velindre Hospital Cardiff where he was also a Consultant Clinical Oncologist prior to moving to North Wales.

 Ane Appelt is a clinical radiotherapy researcher, with a background in medical physics and oncology.
-She works part-time in the NHS, in the radiotherapy department at St James’s University Hospital, and part-time at University of Leeds, where she holds a Yorkshire Cancer Research Fellowship.
+She works part-time in the NHS, in the radiotherapy department at St James’s University Hospital, and part-time at University of Leeds, where she is an Associate Professor of Radiotherapy Physics.
 Her main research focus is on improving radiotherapy treatment for lower gastrointestinal cancers, especially minimizing long term treatment toxicity.

 Samantha Noutch is a senior clinical trial coordinator, with a background in early phase clinical trial project management.
 Samantha has experience in running clinical trials in a project management and site management setting for both the pharmaceutical industry and academic trials.